-The moneys in the Debt Service Fund and any investments held as part of such Fund shall be held in trust and, except as otherwise provided, shall be applied solely to the payment of the principal, redemption premium, if any, and interest on the Bonds.
-The Trustee shall transfer moneys from the Debt Service Fund to the Paying Agent for the payment of the Bonds.
-(Section 303)
+The moneys and investments held in the Debt Service Fund shall be applied, except as otherwise provided, to the payment of the principal, redemption premiums, if any, and interest on the Bonds.
+The Trustee shall transfer moneys from the Debt Service Fund to the Paying Agent for the payment of Bonds.
+(Section 304)